 You may think your hamster just has a tickle in his nose which is causing him to sneeze, but could it be a sign of something bigger going on?
 Make sure you aren't causing your hamster's sneezing with something you are putting in his cage.

-Hamsters don't get the flu or a cold like we do, but they can get a respiratory tract infection.
+Hamsters don't get the flu or a cold as we do, but they can get a respiratory tract infection.
 Upper respiratory tract infections can cause symptoms including runny eyes, crusty eyes that can seal shut, lethargy, a decrease in appetite, nasal drainage, and sneezing.
 These infections can turn into something bigger like pneumonia, but if treated right away are usually easy to cure.
 Bacteria from the environment or food or even another hamster can cause an infection that may make your hamster sneeze.

 Hamster's Allergies and Sneezing

 Do you have allergies?
 Your hamster could have them too.
 While we don't go to the extent of allergy testing hamsters, we can treat the symptoms, suppress histamine release (with the use of antihistamines), and eliminate possible sources of allergens.
 Some hamsters may be allergic to certain types of scents such as the fabric softener you use to wash their fleece blankets or towels.

 Some hamsters are allergic to the bedding in their cage, and others may find something in their food or treats that causes them to sneeze.
 Dust in the environment brings microscopic dust mites that your hamster can be allergic to as well.
 Try switching beddings, foods, to an unscented fabric softener, and using a HEPA filter by your hamster's cage to eliminate the allergens in his environment that may be causing him to sneeze.
 If these symptoms are worse during drier times of the year, a humidifier may be helpful as well.
 If that still doesn't help, ask your exotics vet if you can give him an antihistamine.